The Condo Trap

 Are condos a good investment?

-The short answer is: far less often than the real estate industry advertises.
-The Condo Trap runs the 25-year total-cost math on mortgage-free condos in markets like Denver, Chicago, and South Florida and finds monthly carrying costs of $1,500–$2,400 even after the mortgage is gone.
-Those costs — HOA fees, special assessments, energy-mandate fines, metro-district taxes, insurance spikes, and utility pass-throughs — compound at rates that typically outpace appreciation.
-For the book's Property Investability Score framework to mark a condo as a good investment, it has to clear specific thresholds on those seven variables.
+Far less often than the real estate industry advertises.
+The Condo Trap runs the 25-year total-cost math on mortgage-free condos in markets like Denver, Chicago, and South Florida.
+It finds monthly carrying costs of $1,500–$2,400 even after the mortgage is gone.
+Those costs include HOA fees, special assessments, energy-mandate fines, metro-district taxes, insurance spikes, and utility pass-throughs.
+They compound at rates that usually outpace appreciation.
+The book's Property Investability Score only marks a condo as a good investment when it clears specific thresholds on those seven variables.
 Most urban condos don't.

 What are metro district taxes and why do they matter?

 Metro districts are special taxing entities layered on top of regular property tax in many Colorado suburbs.
-They add 50–80 mills (5–8%) to a homeowner's annual tax bill and typically fund infrastructure the developer wanted built but didn't want to finance themselves.
+They add 50–80 mills (5–8%) to a homeowner's annual tax bill.
+They typically fund infrastructure the developer wanted built but didn't want to finance.
 The debt is bonded and paid down over 30–40 years by the people who buy the homes.
 Most buyers never see the mill levy line on the settlement statement.
-Over a 20-year hold, a $500K condo in a mid-level metro district can pay $80K–$140K more in property tax than an identical unit one block outside the district boundary.
+Over a 20-year hold, a $500K condo in a mid-level metro district can pay $80K–$140K more in property tax.
+An identical unit one block outside the district boundary avoids that entire bill.
 Chapter 4 walks through how to spot metro-district exposure before you sign.

 What is the Property Investability Score?

-The Property Investability Score (PIS) is a 7-factor framework the book introduces for evaluating any condo, co-op, or HOA-governed property.
-It scores the unit on HOA health (reserve study + delinquency rate), special-assessment exposure, energy-mandate compliance cost, metro-district tax load, insurance market stability, environmental risk (radon, PFAS, wildfire smoke), and utility-rate trajectory.
+The Property Investability Score (PIS) is a 7-factor framework from the book for judging any condo, co-op, or HOA-governed property.
+It scores the unit on HOA health (reserve study plus delinquency rate), special-assessment exposure, energy-mandate compliance cost, and metro-district tax load.
+It also scores insurance market stability, environmental risk (radon, PFAS, wildfire smoke), and utility-rate trajectory.
 Each factor is scored 0–5 based on public records and municipal data.
-A combined score under 22 of 35 means a property that's more liability than asset.
+A combined score under 22 of 35 means the property is more liability than asset.
 Appendix C of the book ships the worksheet and a matching calculator.

 Is this book anti-condo or anti-real-estate?

 Neither.
-The book is specifically about the cost structures that destroy condo equity — not about single-family homes, not about rental properties, not about real estate investing in general.
+The book is about the cost structures that destroy condo equity.
+It is not about single-family homes, rental properties, or real estate investing in general.
 The author owns real estate.
-The thesis is narrow: if you're evaluating a condo as a primary residence or as an investment, you need to run the 25-year total-cost numbers with all seven hidden cost factors before you buy, and most buyers don't.
+The thesis is narrow: run the 25-year total-cost numbers with all seven hidden cost factors before you buy a condo.
+Most buyers don't.
 The book gives you the framework, the data sources, and the worked examples.

 Does the book cover specific cities or is it general?

 Both.
 The general framework applies everywhere.
-Deep dives with real numbers cover Denver (Energize Denver, metro districts), New York (Local Law 97), Boston (BERDO), South Florida (post-Surfside structural inspection reforms, insurance repricing), Chicago (pension-driven property tax growth), and Los Angeles (wildfire insurance).
-Each city section includes the specific municipal codes, the compliance deadlines, the cost ranges condo owners are paying, and the ways the mandates interact with HOA reserves and special assessments.
-If you're in a different metro, the principles transfer but you'll want to pull your own municipal data using the sources listed in Appendix B.
+Deep dives with real numbers cover Denver (Energize Denver, metro districts), New York (Local Law 97), and Boston (BERDO).
+More chapters cover South Florida (post-Surfside inspection reforms and insurance repricing), Chicago (pension-driven property tax growth), and Los Angeles (wildfire insurance).
+Each city section lists the specific municipal codes, the compliance deadlines, and the cost ranges condo owners are paying.
+It also shows how the mandates interact with HOA reserves and special assessments.
+If you live in a different metro, the principles still transfer.
+You can pull your own municipal data using the sources in Appendix B.

 Stop Paying the Hidden Tax on Ownership

-The Condo Trap arms you with the data sources, the worked examples, and the 7-factor Property Investability Score framework to evaluate any condo, co-op, or HOA-governed property in America before you sign.
+The Condo Trap arms you with the data sources, the worked examples, and the 7-factor Property Investability Score framework.
+Use it to evaluate any condo, co-op, or HOA-governed property in America before you sign.
 Municipal codes across Denver, New York, Boston, South Florida, and Chicago are covered.
 Appendix B lists every data source.
 Appendix C ships the scoring worksheet.
-Know before you buy — or before the next special assessment arrives.
+Know before you buy.
+Or at least know before the next special assessment arrives.